senthilva/RL_car_using_T3D/README.md

   >- Network

-  >>-Used fully connected layers for Actor and Critic Model
+  >>- Used fully connected layers for Actor and Critic Model

   >- Observations
-  >>-Started driving on the road after 27 episodes
+  >>- Started driving on the road after 27 episodes